emilycheatham/p1_yoga_for_you/README.md

 #### Shadows

-As it will stay at the top of the screen as you scroll down, a box-shadow was added to the nav bar to allow for it to seem like it is 3D and be seperate to the other sections.
+As it will stay at the top of the screen as you scroll down, a box-shadow was added to the nav bar to allow for it to seem like it is 3D and be separate to the other sections.

 #### Hover on images

-To increase users engagment, and to reduce writing on screen for better visual effect, hover has been used on some images.
+To increase users engagement, and to reduce writing on screen for better visual effect, hover has been used on some images.
 When hovering over event classes, it provides information about the name, time and requirments/limiaations of the class.
 ![Example of hover](assets/images/readme/hover.png)

 #### Hover on table